Category | Single-seater |

 NXT Gen Cup

-In 2024 Formula E announced the NXT Gen Cup, founded in 2023, and the world's first 100% electric junior (ages 15–25) touring car series with both male and female drivers, would join as support series to the championship.[89]
-The NXT Gen Cup is set to feature at all four European rounds of season 10 in Misano, Monaco, Berlin and London.[90]
+In 2024 Formula E announced the NXT Gen Cup, an electric junior (ages 15–25) touring car series, as support series to the championship.[89]
+The NXT Gen Cup was set to feature at all four European rounds of season 10 in Misano, Monaco, Berlin and London,[90] however shortly before the Misano weekend, the series decided to part ways with Formula E due to “unexpected constraints faced by the support series.”[91]

 Media